puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Purpose**:

-Return the currently running user ID.
+Internal fact used to specity the program to return the currently running user ID.

 **Resolution**: